 Oil and system pressure: pressure was increased over stock.
 I don't remember the maximum, it was considerably higher than stock as I had modified the pump and the over-pressure valve (which sits above the crankshaft sprocket at the front of the engine).

 Boost, high: ~14 pounds at ~6300 rpm.
 It could go higher if rpm was increased.
-No boost relief valve was ever installed.
+No mechanically actuated boost relief valve was ever installed, although I had a trick reliever port set for 16 psi.

 Boost calculations were normalized to 15 psi atmospheric, thus boost pressures noted are REAL, and above absolute atmospheric.